 It’s a complicated time to be a card collector.
 According to a Beckett checklist, over 1,600 different Blake Griffin cards have been issued…so far.

-The best of the best when it comes to Griffin’s rookie cards are from the high-end 2009-10 Playoff National Treasures.
+.
 National Treasures was as close as Panini got to a set like Exquisite Collection at that time so it is where collectors look for high-end Griffin rookie cards.
 In all, however, there are 39 National Treasures Griffin cards from his first season on cardboard, with print runs varied from 1 to 99.

 ‘Game worn’ Griffin relics from his rookie season won’t be flooding the market anytime soon because he sat out what should have been his debut year with a knee injury.
 He came back strong in what turned out to be his official NBA rookie season of 2010-11, winning the Rookie of the Year award.
 He also pleased the many who invested in his cards based on only his potential, college career and draft position.